Nkaleth/Vet_clinic_database/README.md

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

-> Clone the repository by clicking on the 'Code' button and copy the link

 To get a local copy up and running, follow these steps.